Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Experiments

 \subsection{Experimental setting}

 The ODSE system version described in Sec. \ref{sec:odse2v1} is denoted as ODSE2v1, while the version described in Sec. \ref{sec:odse2v2} as ODSE2v2.
-Those two versions make use of the QRE estimator; the setting of the clustering algorithm parameter $\theta$ used during the compression is therefore performed according to the result of Theorem \ref{th:thmTheta}.
+These two versions make use of the QRE estimator; the setting of the clustering algorithm parameter $\theta$ used during the compression is hence performed according to the result of Theorem \ref{th:thmTheta}.
 By following the same algorithmic scheme, we consider two additional ODSE variants that differ only in the use of the MST-RE estimator.
 We denote those two variants as ODSE2v1-MST and ODSE2v2-MST.
 The setting of $\theta$ is hence performed according to the proof of Theorem \ref{th:thmThetaMST}.
 However, the MST-based estimator is conceived for high-dimensional data.
-As a consequence, in the ODSE2v1-MST system version we still use the QRE estimator in the expansion operation, since during the expansion we analyze unidimensional distributions of DVs.
+As a consequence, in the ODSE2v1-MST system version we still use the QRE estimator in the expansion operation.
 We adopted two core classifiers operating in the DS.
 The first one is a \textit{k}-nearest neighbors (\textit{k}-NN) rule based classifier equipped with the Euclidean distance, testing three values of $k$: 1, 3, and 5.
-This first choice is dictated by the fact that, primarily, we need to compare the results herein presented directly with our previous works \cite{odse,odse2_ijcnn_2013}.
-As a second classifier we used a fast MMN, which is trained with the ARC algorithm \cite{rizzi2002}.
+We also consider a fast MMN, which is trained with the ARC algorithm \cite{rizzi2002}.
 The four aforementioned ODSE variants (i.e., ODSE2v1, ODSEv2, ODSEv1-MST, and ODSE2v2-MST) are therefore replicated into additional four variants that are straightforwardly denoted as ODSE2v1-MMN, ODSEv2-MMN, ODSEv1-MST-MMN, and ODSE2v2-MST-MMN, meaning that we just use the neuro-fuzzy MMN on the embedding space, instead of the \textit{k}-NN.
 Tab. \ref{tab:odse2_conf} summarizes all ODSE configurations evaluated in this paper.